-ImprimisRx is our ophthalmology-focused prescription pharmaceutical business.
+ImprimisRx is our ophthalmology-focused pharmaceutical compounding businesses.
 From its inception in 2014, ImprimisRx, whose business consists of integrated research and development, production, dispensing/distribution, sales, marketing, and customer-service capabilities, has offered physician customers and their patients access to critical medicines to meet their clinical needs.
 Initially, ImprimisRx focused exclusively on compounded medications to serve needs unmet by commercially available drugs.
-We make our formulations available at prices that are, in most cases, lower than non-customized commercial drugs, ImprimisRx's customer base has grown to include more than 10,000 U.S. eyecare-dedicated prescribers and institutions.
-Our current ophthalmology formulary includes over 20 compounded formulations, many of which are patented or patent-pending, and are customizable for the specific needs of a patient.
-Our compounded medications include various combinations of drugs formulated into one bottle and numerous preservative free formulations.
-Depending on the formulation, the regulations of a specific state and ultimately the needs of the patient, ImprimisRx products may be dispensed as patient-specific medications from our 503A pharmacy, or for in-office use, made according to current good manufacturing practices ("cGMPs") or other guidance documents from the U.S. Food and Drug Administration (the "FDA"), in our FDA-registered New Jersey outsourcing facility.
+Our compounded medications include various combinations of drugs formulated into one bottle and numerous preservative-free formulations.
+Depending on the formulation, the regulations of a specific state, and ultimately the needs of the patient, ImprimisRx products may be dispensed as patient-specific medications from our 503A pharmacy, or for in-office use, made according to current good manufacturing practices ("cGMPs") or other guidance documents from the U.S. Food and Drug Administration (the "FDA"), in our FDA-registered New Jersey outsourcing facility.
+Our current ophthalmology formulary includes over 30 compounded formulations, many of which are patented or patent-pending, that are customizable for the specific needs of a patient.
+We make our formulations available at prices that are, in most cases, lower than non-customized commercial drugs.
+ImprimisRx's customer base has grown to include more than 10,000 U.S. eyecare-dedicated prescribers and institutions.